 Diversity is not just made up of one attribute.
-Many aspects contribute to your company’s success.
+Many aspects will contribute to your company’s success.

 The first step to finding diverse candidates is starting with the eager college graduates.
 Students everywhere will be swarming around for post-graduate jobs, and guess what?
 You are going to get them.
 In order to find the unicorn you are looking for in your company, you need to go about it in a few different ways.

 Start with student organizations and land future leaders of your company.
 Students who participate in student organizations hold promising futures and leadership ability.
-At many schools, there are hundreds of organizations and there are a few that you need to pay special attention to.
+At many schools, there are hundreds of organizations and here are a few that you need to pay special attention to: